Clemapfel/jluna/docs/installation.md

 ```cpp
 State::initialize("/path/to/(...)/julia/bin")
 ```
 Where `/path/to/(...)` is replaced with the absolute path to your image of julia.
-This will tell the C-API to load julia from that image, rather from the default system image.
+This will tell the C-API to load julia from that image, rather than from the default system image.

 ## Creating an Issue